Khaled al-Hassan: Later life and death

-Al-Hassan called election of a Palestinian provisional government capable of ending the PLO’s isolation after the First Intifada in 1991.
+Al-Hassan called for the election of a Palestinian provisional government capable of ending the PLO’s isolation after the First Intifada in 1991.
 He settled in Rabat, Morocco that year after being expelled, along with hundreds of thousands of other Palestinians, from Kuwait during the Gulf War, in which the PLO aligned itself with Saddam Hussein's Iraq.

 Al-Hassan authored Grasping the Nettle of Peace in 1992, advocating a Swiss-style confederation in which citizens from Israel, the Palestinian territories and Jordan would vote according to their canton, hence no recognition of the Arab land captured by Israel in 1948.
 He opposed the way Arafat and PLO officials handled the Oslo Agreements.

 Al-Hassan suffered from cancer since 1991 and died from it on October 8, 1994 at the age of 66.